Empirical Likelihood

 fit$diagnostics(Jacobian condition number, max equation residuals, trimming fraction) to assess numerical health and identification strength. - Response-only predictors: Variables to the right of

-|do not need to appear on the RHS of the outcome formula; they enter only the response model.
+|do not need to appear on the RHS of the outcome formula.
+They enter only the response model.
 Auxiliary means must be supplied only for variables on the outcome RHS. - Inconsistent auxiliaries: If provided auxiliary means are grossly

 inconsistent with the respondent support, the engine will issue a